Covid 19 – the situation in Salonga

 Currently, tourism has been discontinued in many projects, e.g. in Dzangha-Sanga in the Central African Republic, to reduce this risk.
-Researchers in our projects also have clear guidelines and procedures for keeping the distance.
+Researchers in our projects also have clear guidelines and procedures for ensuring social distancing .
 All these measures should help to reduce the risk of transmission between humans and animals.

-In Salonga there is no known COVID-19 case so far, as the region is very remote.
-At current, there is not yet any active tourism, although we get more and more requests of individuals wanting to explore Salonga.
-Our research projects employ mostly indirect measures through camera trapping and an observation platform and have thus not posed any risk to threatened species living there.
+In Salonga there is no known COVID-19 cases so far, as the region is very remote.
+Currently, there is not any active tourism, although we are getting more requests of individuals wanting to explore Salonga.
+Our research projects mostly use indirect measures through camera trapping and an observation platform and thus have not posed any risk to threatened species living there.

-Impacts of COVID-19 are nevertheless felt on site, as all activities that could lead to a possible danger for humans and animals have been temporarily suspended.
-For example, current human rights-based ranger training courses needed to be interrupted to avoid large crowds of people.
+Impacts of COVID-19 are nevertheless felt on-site, as all activities that could lead to a possible danger for humans and animals have been temporarily suspended.
+For example, current human rights-based ranger training courses were put on hold to avoid large crowds of people.

-The trainers have therefore adapted their approach and are continuing the programme through mentoring small patrol groups.
-A second phase training comprising many ecoguards will now have to take place later once COVID-19 restrictions can be lifted again.
+The trainers have therefore adapted their approach and are continuing the programme through mentoring of small patrol groups.
+A second phase of the training comprised of a larger number of ecoguards will be postponed until COVID-19 restrictions can be lifted again.

-In addition, there are limitations in community work and rural development, so that only measures will be implemented where the applicable distance and assembly regulations can be maintained.
-This is for example relevant in working with schools.
+In addition, there are limitations with community work and rural development.
+Measures will be implemented where the applicable distance and assembly regulations can be maintained.
+This is, for example, relevant in working with schools.

-Our partners and we are also raising awareness among the local population about the dangers of COVID-19 and inform them about reasonable hygiene measures.
-Local measures include amongst other things, the establishment of hand washing stations, the distribution of masks, and the support of people sewing masks themselves.
+Our partners and we are also raising awareness among the local population about the dangers of COVID-19 and informing them about reasonable hygiene measures.
+Local measures included are, amongst other things, the establishment of hand washing stations, the distribution of masks, and the support of people sewing masks themselves.

 Work that can be carried out by fewer than 20 people continues as usual in the DRC.
-In Salonga, this concerns for example biomonitoring in the clearings, ranger patrols, work with model farmers, coffee harvesting and other agricultural work that does not involve larger groups.
+In Salonga, this includes biomonitoring in the clearings, ranger patrols, working with model farmers, coffee harvesting and other agricultural work that does not involve large groups.

 Mission of education and environmental awareness in schools around Monkoto